QuarkNerd/blog/lpage/_posts/2015-06-19-aurelia-part-one.md

 import 'codemirror/mode/css/css';
 {% endhighlight %}

 But I found I was getting some strange styles from CodeMirror, supposedly caused by code mirror being initiated when the element is not visible.
-The problem was that code mirror was being initiated when hidden and I realised that instead of using an element setter, I need to add an attached method and that will get called at the right time.
+The problem was that code mirror was being initiated when hidden and I realised that instead of using an element setter, I need to add a function called `attached` to my view model and that will get called at the right time.

 {% highlight js %}
 export class cmeditor {